BillRenCN/billrencn.github.io/contents/home.md

 [![jie-ren](https://img.shields.io/badge/jie-ren-github-blue?logo=github)](https://github.com/BillRenCN)

-Jie Ren is currently pursuing a Bachelor's Degree in Computer Science at the University of Wisconsin–Madison, USA.
+Jie Ren is currently pursuing a Bachelor's Degree in Computer Science at the University of Wisconsin–Madison.

 #### Email
 jren79[at]wisc.edu